-You can get to the security area by going through the check-in desks.
+You can get to the Fuerteventura airport security area by going through the check-in desks.
 When it is not busy, often the entrance to the security area that is behind the check-in desks in the left hand side (desks 33 to 66) is closed.
 So you need to walk back past Costa Coffee, and the large fish tank, to the other security checkpoint entrance.

 I have never seen any large queues to get through security – at least nothing like you can get at some airports in the UK and elsewhere.

-Once you pass through airport security you go up the escalators (or the lift) up to the departures lounge which covers the entire first floor of the terminal.
+Once you pass through airport security you go up the escalators (or the lift) to the departures lounge which covers the entire first floor of the terminal.
 Wi-fi is available in the departure lounge.

 Fuerteventura airport shops and restaurants